 A robust snowdrop, which is good to have in any collection.

-We find it does well here in Scotland.
+We find it does well here in Scotland, flowering throughout February and into March.
 Bulbs establish well after transplanting and clumps are quick to bulk up.

 What will you receive?

 Depending on the time of year, you will receive either a:dormant bulbs, b:newly sprouting bulbs, c:snowdrops in flower, d:snowdrops “in the green”

 The snowdrop is currently growing in its own pot and may or may not have bulblets attached, we do not separate these off – they will be included with the main bulb.

 All bulbs will have the compost washed off prior to posting – this minimises damage in posting and reduces weight so we can keep postage costs low.

 The bulb will be wrapped in damp tissue/kitchen roll and plastic film, then boxed.